 - Remember to put the trim plate back on the video doorbell.

-- If your camera uses a power adapter, unplug the camera from the power outlet.
+- Camera: Unplug the camera from the power outlet.

-- Make sure that your WiFi is working and connected to the internet.
+- Make sure your WiFi is working and can connect to the internet.

-- Using another device, connect to your gateway over WiFi and attempt to load a webpage, such as xfinity.com.
+- Using another device, connect to your gateway over WiFi and attempt to load a webpage, like xfinity.com.

 - Restart your wireless gateway/router.